NickCalabs/nickcalabs.github.io/about.md

 <p style="float:left;"><img class="about-image" src="/img/{{ page.image }}"></p>

 Hey.
-I'm Nick and I create apps using for iOS, the web, and more.
+I'm Nick and I create apps for iOS, the web, and more.

 You can find me on most places of the internet: